boborbt/T-Shifts/README.md

 # T-Shifts

-Quickly insert your shifts into your calendar of choice.
-Share them with your loved ones and be alerted before the shift begins.
+T-Shifts is an iOS app for quickly inserting shifts into your calendar of choice.

 T-Shifts sports the following major features: